machinekoder/pickit-docs/docs/quick-start/your-first-detection.rst

    inside the field of view of the camera.
 -  Go to the Region of Interest > ROI Box filter and press Use Markers.
    Wait till the blue box is updated.
--  Set following values for Zmin and Zmax: 10mm and 150mm.
+-  Set following values for Zmin and Zmax: 10 mm and 150 mm.
 -  Press the Save button.

 .. image:: /assets/images/First-steps/Empty-roi.png